OpenTermsArchive/docs/content/reference/declaration.en.md

 ## Tracking new terms

-Tracking terms is done by _declaring_ them and the service they are associated with.
-Such a declaration is achieved by editing JSON files in the [`declarations`](https://github.com/OpenTermsArchive/contrib-declarations/tree/main/declarations) folder.
+Tracking terms is done by _declaring_ them and the service they are associated with in a collection.
+Declarations are found in JSON files in the `declarations` folder of the collection.

 Before adding new terms, open the [`declarations`](https://github.com/OpenTermsArchive/contrib-declarations/tree/main/declarations) folder and check if the service you want to track terms for is already declared.
 If a JSON file with the name of the service is already present, you can jump straight to [declaring terms](#declaring-terms).
 Otherwise, keep reading!